nervosnetwork/rfcs/rfcs/0030-ensure-index-less-than-length-in-since/0030-ensure-index-less-than-length-in-since.md

 This document proposes adding a new consensus rule to verify the `since` field in the transaction.

-As described in the RFC17, [Transaction valid since](../0017-tx-valid-since/0017-tx-valid-since.md), when a transaction input uses the epoch with fraction in the `since` field, the `value` is an encoded rational number `E + I / L`, where
+As described in the RFC17, [Transaction valid since](../0017-tx-valid-since/0017-tx-valid-since.md), when a transaction input uses the epoch with fraction in the `since` field, the `value` is an encoded rational number `E I/L`, where

 - `E` is the epoch number.
 - `I` is the block index in the epoch.
 - `L` is the epoch length.

-This RFC requires that when any transaction uses the epoch with fraction as the unit, the encoded number `E + I / L` is valid only if
+This RFC requires that when any transaction uses the epoch with fraction as the unit, the encoded number `E I/L` is valid only if

 - `I` is less than `L`, or
 - `I` and `L` are both zero.